About The Honest Company

 Whether the ingredients were actual toxins or ones that she considered toxic isn’t made clear.
 (We’ll discuss why chemicals are included in products shortly.)
 However, it was due to Alba’s distrust of chemicals and the idea that “it’s better to be safe than sorry,” that The Honest Company was born.

 The Honest Company offers hundreds of personal care products for adults, infants, and every age between.
 While we can’t list them all, here’s a sampling of the brand’s more popular products, including information about pricing and what sets them apart from alternatives.

 The Honest Company Organic Cotton Feminine Hygiene Products

 The Honest Company recently started offering organic cotton tampons (sold with and without plant-based applicators), pads, and liners.

-According to Honest, their feminine hygiene products are 100 percent Global Organic Textile Standard certified.
-They’re made without rayon, polyester, fragrances, deodorants, glues and adhesives, phthalates, pesticide residues, chlorine, or chlorine dioxide processing.
+According to Honest, their feminine hygiene products are 100 percent Global Organic Textile Standard certified and are “made without rayon, polyester, fragrances, deodorants, glues and adhesives, phthalates, pesticide residues, chlorine, or chlorine dioxide processing.”
 They’re also free of polypropylene, myreth-3-myristate, synthetic zeolites, alcohol ethoxylates, glycerol, glycerol esters, polysorbate-20, or antibacterial agents.